swilliams11/edgemicro-decorator/README.md

 # Apigee Edge Microgateway Decorator

-This is a [decorator](https://github.com/guidowb/meta-buildpack/blob/master/README.md#decorators) buildpack for Cloud Foundry that provides integration with the Apigee Edge API Management via the Edge Microgateway.
+This is a [decorator](https://github.com/guidowb/meta-buildpack/blob/master/README.md#decorators) buildpack for Cloud Foundry that supports integration with Edge on-premises/public cloud via the Edge Microgateway.

 When this decorator and the [meta-buildpack](https://github.com/guidowb/meta-buildpack)) is present in your Cloud Foundry deployment, you can select the 'Microgateway' service plan from the Apigee Edge service broker.
 With that service plan you can automatically add Apigee API Management via the Microgateway.

 # Summary
-The reason we developed an [Edge Microgateway](http://docs.apigee.com/microgateway/latest/overview-edge-microgateway) decorator is to allow customers running Cloud Foundry to protect their microservices with Apigee, which automatically gets you OAuth 2.0, rate limiting with spike arrests and quotas, and analytics to monitor your run-time traffic.
+The reason we developed an [Edge Microgateway](http://docs.apigee.com/microgateway/latest/overview-edge-microgateway) decorator is to allow customers running Cloud Foundry to protect their microservices with Apigee Edge, which supports OAuth 2.0, rate limiting with spike arrests and quotas, and analytics to monitor your run-time traffic.
 The Edge Microgateway decorator will run inside the same container that executes the App, which significantly reduces the latency.
 The following documentation describes how to test this decorator in a Bosh-lite instance protecting a sample Spring Boot application.

 Please note the following:
 * Edge Microgateway is listening on port 8080
 * [Spring Boot sample application](https://github.com/spring-guides/gs-rest-service) is listening on port 8090 and you can view the [docs here](https://spring.io/guides/gs/rest-service/).
 * Cloud Foundry creates an HTTP route to the app based on the Manifest.yml file located in the spring_hello App
-* Apps that use the HTTP route are required to listed on port 8080 (will validate)
+* Apps that use the HTTP route are required to listen on port 8080
 * This repo uses Edge Microgateway version 2.3.1